sebastianzander/remorse/README.md

     ▄ ▄▄▄ ▄▄▄ ▄   ▄▄▄ ▄ ▄▄▄ ▄▄▄   ▄▄▄   ▄ ▄ ▄ ▄   ▄▄▄ ▄▄▄ ▄▄▄   ▄▄▄ ▄   ▄▄▄ ▄▄▄ ▄▄▄ ▄ ▄ ▄          ▄▄▄ ▄ ▄▄▄ ▄▄▄   ▄   ▄ ▄▄▄   ▄ ▄ ▄ ▄   ▄▄▄ ▄ ▄▄▄ ▄ ▄▄▄ ▄▄▄
     ```

-3. Reads the Morse code from the given audio file and converts it to plain text:
+3. Reads the Morse code from the given audio file, applies automatic filtering and noise suppression and then converts
+it to plain text:

     ```bash
-    $ remorse ~/sounds/old_morse.mp3 --output text
+    $ remorse ~/sounds/old_morse.mp3 --output text --filtering auto --noise-reduction low
     ```

 4. Reads the Morse code from the given audio file and converts it to a new audio file: